rafahg/Ruby-app-Backend/README.md

 - All the code has been tested with 100% coverage and the tests can be viewed in the /spec folder of the project.

+- As a bonus I have added a .travis.yml file to have a CI pipeline for the pullrequest and the passing test suites with rspec.

+- Version control.
+All of the implementations have been made in separate branches which have been merged just only when all the test were passing and the code was stable.
+As stated in the point above,  a pipeline using Travis CI has been added to control the pull request and the merges.

  <strong>How Code is organised</strong>

  The code is divided into 3 different classes.